On Information Controls

 The following two interesting works in the mean field game framework are also closely related.
 The work Bergault-Cardaliaguet-Yan \cite{bergault2025optimal} considered a Stackelberg game in a linear quadratic setting for an insider trading problem.
 Unlike the Kyle-Back model, here the leader is an informed broker and the follower is a family of uninformed traders.
 However, the information disclosure mechanism is similar to the previous works: The broker controls the disclosure of the inside information through her trading strategy, and the traders infer the distribution of the inside information through filtering and solve a mean field game problem.
 So in \cite{bergault2025optimal} the information control is for the broker while the mean field game is for the traders with fixed information.
 The work Becherer-Reisinger-Tam \cite{becherer2023mean} considered a mean field game with a different information structure: There is information delay (called observation delay) and each agent can control his/her speed of access to the information with certain cost, so the mean field equilibrium here indeed involves the information control.

-We shall emphasize that, in all the above works, the information control is either in terms of a random variable/process or in terms of a conditional/joint law, while in this paper we control the $\si$-algebra or filtration directly.
+We emphasize that, in all the works mentioned above, information control is exercised either through a random variable or process, or via a conditional/joint law, whereas in this paper we directly control the $\si$-algebra or filtration.

 We also remark that the persuasion game typically involves the space $\cP(\cP(\dbR^d))$, as we do in this paper.
 This space has also been used in the literature for different purposes.
-For example, Bertucci \cite{bertucci2022mean} studied a mean field game where the initial distribution of the population is unknown, and thus the prior distribution of this unknown initial distribution lies in the space of $\mathcal{P}(\mathcal{P}(\mathbb{T}^d))$\footnote{The state space in \cite{bertucci2022mean} is the torus $\dbT^d$, rather than $\dbR^d$.}.
-The work Beiglbock-Pflugl-Schrott \cite{BPS} studied adapted Wasserstein space in a discrete time setting.
-To capture the information in filtrations that is relevant for the process in each time step, they define the canonical space $\{\cZ_t\}_{t=0,\cdots, T}$ backwardly recursively where the space $\cZ_t$ relies on $\cP(\cZ_{t+1})$.
-Thus it involves not only $\cP(\cP(\dbR^d))$, but also higher order compositions of the law operator.
+For example, Bertucci \cite{bertucci2022mean} studies a mean field game where the initial distribution of the population is unknown, and thus the prior distribution of this unknown initial distribution lies in the space of $\mathcal{P}(\mathcal{P}(\mathbb{T}^d))$\footnote{The state space in \cite{bertucci2022mean} is the torus $\dbT^d$, rather than $\dbR^d$.}.
+The work Beiglbock-Pflugl-Schrott \cite{BPS} studies adapted Wasserstein space in a discrete time setting.
+To capture the information in filtrations relevant to the process at each time step, they define the canonical spaces $\{\cZ_t\}_{t=0,\cdots, T}$ recursively backward, where the space $\cZ_t$ depends on $\cP(\cZ_{t+1})$.
+As a result, this involves not only $\cP(\cP(\dbR^d))$ but also (higher-order) nested Wasserstein space.